Hawaii Five-O (1968 TV series): 1990s

 In July 1996, it was announced producer George Litto had partnered with Leonard Freeman's estate and his widow, Rose, in developing a theatrical adaptation of Hawaii Five-O with a $50 million-$70 million budget and franchise potential.
 For the lead role of Steve McGarrett, Litto expressed a desire for Mel Gibson, Michael Douglas or Harrison Ford while former McGarrett actor Jack Lord would play a Governor or Senator from Hawaii.
 Directors whom Litto expressed interest in helming the project included Andrew Davis, Brian De Palma, and Paul Verhoeven.
 Development on a feature film was stonewalled when CBS filed suit against the Freeman estate claiming ownership and usage of Hawaii Five-O rested with them and not the Freemans.
 The suit was eventually settled in favor of Freeman and Litto.

 A one-hour pilot for a new series was made in 1996 but never aired.
 Produced and written by Stephen J. Cannell, it starred Gary Busey and Russell Wong as the new Five-O team.
 James MacArthur returned as Dan Williams, having become governor of Hawaii.
 Several cameos were made by other Five-O regulars, including Kam Fong as Chin Ho Kelly (even though the character had been killed off at the end of Season 10).

+DreamWorks

+In April 2002, Another attempt was made by Litto to turn Hawaii Five-O into a feature film with a film package he put together, that included a script by Roger Towne and an expected budget of $100 million, becoming the subject of a bidding war among several studios until DreamWorks Pictures emerged with exclusive negotiating rights.
+Later that same month however, Dreamworks lost their position as exclusive negotiator after the studio was unwilling to meet Litto's condition that would have given him and his heirs in-perpetuity creative control over Hawaii Five-O in a manner similar to the Broccoli family's control over the James Bond films.
+Litto expressed no regret at the deal with DreamWorks collapsing and stated: